Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 (2) LOOK DELTA clips look like this: *Get these if you want to clip in easier*

 LOOK clips are larger and easy to clip in.
 They also provide a large surface area to push against, which some people prefer.
 The downside is you cannot walk around in these shoes on anything but rubber flooring.

 WARNING: There is a different clip called “LOOK KEO” – these look exactly the same as look delta, but they are SMALLER and will NOT fit into most indoor cycling bikes.

 Oh my, can you just tell me what shoes to buy already?

-Shoes generally cost between $100-400.
+Shoes generally cost between $80-300.
 You can choose how much to spend depending on your budget and how often you will use the shoes.
-Shimano is a GREAT brand were you can get a shoe around $100.
-Sidi is a higher-end brand used by triathletes, which will usually cost you upwards of $200-300.
-I personally use Sidi’s exclusively, but they last me for years.
+There are many great brands on Amazon for around $100.
+Personally, I wear and recommend Sidi.
+They will cost you a little more, but they last me for years.

 If you want an SPD clip compatible shoe you can walk around in, just check the bottom of the shoe, you will see ridges on the sides of the base like this:

 If you want to use LOOK DELTA clips, the bottom of the shoe should look like a surfboard:

 Remember clips are sold separately.
 Feel free to send an email on the contact page with any other questions!

 If you enjoyed this post, check out my other fitness posts here.